-Chancellors Hall: Each bedroom has 2 ports.
-Room A has ports 1 and 2, Room B has ports 3 and 4, Room C has ports 5 and 6, and Room D has ports 7 and 8.
-Only the odd-numbered ports are activated.
-There are no Ethernet ports in the common living room.
+- Chancellors Hall: Each bedroom has 2 ports.
+Room A has ports 1 and 2, room B has ports 3 and 4, room C has ports 5 and 6, and room D has ports 7 and 8.
+THERE IS NO AVAILABLE PORT IN THE COMMON LIVING AREA.

 Connecting to the Wireless Network